vestrel00/contacts-android/howto/howto-query-profile.md

 ## Custom data support

 The `ProfilQuery` API supports custom data.
-For more info, read [How do I use query APIs with custom data?](/howto/howto-query-custom-data.md)
+For more info, read [How do I use query APIs to get custom data?](/howto/howto-query-custom-data.md)